Prash-is-alive/gemini-api/src/app/data/prompt.md

-const prompt = `
-      Generate multiple-choice questions (MCQs) based on the following modules and topics.
-      Each question should have one correct answer and three incorrect answers.
+Generate multiple-choice questions (MCQs) based on the following modules, notes, and topics.
+Each question should include one correct answer and three incorrect answers.
+The output should be formatted as JSON, containing the following fields:
-      Provide the output in JSON format.
-      The JSON must contain

 [
-      type: "multiple or boolean",{if it is boolean then the options must be true or false or else 4 options out of which 1 is corrcet and 3 are incorrect}
-      difficulty: "Easy,"Medium" or "Hard",
-      category: {add subject name here},
-      question,
-      correct_answer,
-      incorrect_answers: [{array of other 3 incorrect answers}
-      topic: {question related to which topic, if it is too long then make it short}
+  {
+    "type": "multiple" | "boolean",
+    "difficulty": "Easy" | "Medium" | "Hard",
+    "category": "{subject name}",
+    "question": "{the question text}",
+    "correct_answer": "{the correct answer}",
+    "incorrect_answers": ["{incorrect answer 1}", "{incorrect answer 2}", "{incorrect answer 3}"],
+    "explanation": "{a brief explanation about the correct answer}", "topic": "{a short topic description}",
+    "fromNotes": true | false
+  }
 ]
+Note: If the question is based on the professor's notes, set fromNotes to true.
+If the question does not relate to the notes or if the notes are irrelevant to the selected subjects or topics, set fromNotes to false.
+Details:

 Modules: ${selectedModules.map((mod) => mod.name).join(", ")}
 Topics: ${selectedTopics}
+Notes: ${professorNotes ? professorNotes : "No notes provided"}
-      Number of questions required: 20
+Number of questions required: 10
-    `;